Founded November 2014 by Brother Michael Williams, a member of Omega Psi Phi Fraternity, Inc.

 Mission (what we do): Providing Denver-area boys of color with the tools to be tomorrows leaders

-Purpose Statement (how we do it): The purpose of Omega Leadership Academy is to leverage the volunteer manpower and resources of members of Omega Psi Phi Fraternity, Inc. to create yearlong, multi-year mentorship and engaging and meaningful learning experiences for boys of color in the Denver-metro area from middle through high school ages.
+Purpose Statement (how we do it): The purpose of Omega Leadership Academy is to leverage the volunteer manpower and resources of members of Omega Psi Phi Fraternity, Inc. and the community at large, to create yearlong, multi-year mentorship and engaging and meaningful learning experiences for boys of color in the Denver-metro area from middle through high school ages.

 Colonel Charles Young was an American scholar and soldier.
 He was the third black graduate of West Point.
 He was the first black US national park superintendent, first black military attaché, and first black man to achieve the rank of colonel in the US Army.
 He was a college professor, musician, and the 2nd honorary member of Omega Psi Phi Fraternity, Inc. His life exemplifies our motto, Knowledge and Valor!

 To learn more about Col. Charles Young please visit the following links:

 National Park Service - Colonel Charles Young

 Colonel Charles Young: Buffalo Soldier and Intelligence Officer

 The history of Chi Phi (pronounced kye fye) Chapter, located in Denver, Colorado, the Queen City of the Plains, dates back to the year 1927.
 During this time there were several detached members of Omega Psi Phi Fraternity residing in Denver.
 The members were Dr. Clarence F. Holmes, who was at the time the District Representative of the Eighth District; Fritz Cansler of Pi Omega Chapter of Baltimore, Maryland; Archie McKinney of Theta Chapter, Wiley College, Marshall, Texas; and Bazella G. Rainey of Psi Chapter, Morehouse College, Atlanta, Georgia.